WaseemWahid/WaseemWahid/README.md

 ## 🚀 About Me
 My name is Waseem and I am a software/ game developer with a passion in creating exceptional applications and games.
 I have recently graduated from a coding bootcamp and I am looking forward to begin my career journey in the world of tech.

+## 🖥️ Full Stack Developer
+I have learned how to make some awesome full stack applications.
+The full stacks I know are Python, C#, and MERN!!

 <!--
 **WaseemWahid/WaseemWahid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.